If you have lots of money and you are okay with just getting it taken away from you, go ahead and ignore this article.

 If your answer is no to any of the above, STOP DRIVING NOW and don't start again until you know for sure that you are covered.

 If you get into an accident and are not covered, you can lose anything that is of value in your name.
-Your car (or what's left of it) – your other cars.
+Your car (or what's left of it).
 Your house.
-Your savings.
+Saving.
 A court judgment could wipe all that out.

 I Could Just Not Tell Anyone I Was on a Delivery, Right?

 You understand that's insurance fraud, right?
-To cover up the purpose for which you are using your car can get you in even more trouble.
+Covering up the purpose for which you are using your car can get you in even more trouble.
 Don't do it.

 A horrible idea at that.